divyanshsaxena21/Flask_Notes/Notes/Notes.md

 ##### What are Forms (Web Forms) ?

 Forms are web pages where end-users can enter their data which can be sent to the backend server for processing

+##### Why do we need Forms ?

+- Allows end-users to interact with webpages and websites
+- Enable data collection
+- Facilitates communication with end-users
+- Make for dynamic websites.

+##### Working of Web Forms :

+- Front-end design (HTML,CSS, JS)
+- User input captured from input field
+- Input data processed in the back-end
+- HTTP Request generated and sent to Server
+	- Get - *query parameters*
+	- Post - *store in database*
+- HTTP Response from Server
+- Response data parsed and displayed to Client accordingly

+#### What is CSRF attack ?

+- Cross Side Request Forgery
+- It's a type of an attack, where an attacker 'tricks' and end-user in performing some malicious/unintended action over a web application
+- Such attacks are common when web applications take inputs from users (ex: forms)

+##### Working of CSRF :

+- An attacker creates a malicious website or an email
+- These websites/emails usually contain links that will generate a request to the web application
+- These requests are designed to perform some unintended actions over the application on behalf of the end-users.
+- Since the end-users would be authenticated, these 'unintended' actions would be perceived as 'genuine' by the web application and carried out.
+- These actions generally lead to leakage of sensitive data, transfer of funds, etc.

+##### Prevention of CSRF: *CSRF Tokens*

+- It's a long, random and unpredictable string generated at the server side
+- The token is shared with the end-user after authentication
+- Whenever

+### WTForms

+WTForms is a flexible forms validation and rendering library for Python web development.
+It can work with whatever web framework and template engine you choose.
+It supports data validation, CSRF protection, internationalization (I18N), and more.
+There are various community libraries that provide closer integration with popular frameworks.

+#### Why use wtforms ?

+- Super convenient to create and handle forms
+- Help avoid manual input validation
+- Helps prevent CSRF attacks.
+- Complaint with 'pythonic' coding style
+	- Treat forms as python classes
+	- Work with forms as objects and attributes
+	- No need to write tedious HTML code (input, label, id tags, etc.)
+- Integrated with Flask (flask-wtf)